ITSM Service Desk Comparison Between Atlassian Jira & IBM Control Desk

 - Continuous service improvement.

-Jira Service Desk allows for reviewing the interruption reports and logging all the related data (date, time, the reporter’s ID, etc.).
-The service desk agent scans and categorizes the records, analyzes the incident and decides on the resolution.
+Jira Service Desk allows for reviewing the interruption reports and logging all the related data (date, time, reporter’s ID, etc.).
+The service desk agent scans and categorizes the records, analyzes the incident, and decides on the resolution.
 Depending on its complexity, the incident can be transferred to a particular expert team.

 After the solution has been implemented, the Service Desk documents all the actions and procedures so that you can refer to them in the future.

 The Incidents Application in IBM Control Desk contains several tabs.
 When reporting on an incident, you can apply a template (if applicable) to fill out a ticket faster.
-Also, you can attach files, images or links to the related tickets.
+Also, you can attach files, images, or links to the related tickets.
 Upon entering the user contact data and the incident details, you can assign a priority to the ticket.

 The Information Technology industry is a boiling pot.
 Businesses should keep up with the changes and implement new technologies on time.
 Change management helps IT businesses to minimize risks when making modifications in crucial services.
 As a result:

 - Changes don’t affect the service cycles.
-The operations are smooth and the customer doesn’t face any interruptions;
+The operations are smooth, and the customer doesn’t face any interruptions;

 The Change Application will help you with the change management process in IBM Control Desk.
 When submitting a change, you should include a summary, details, a change type (standard, normal, emergency) and ownership.
 You can start the change implementation process immediately after creating it, or schedule it for a later time.
-You can also add additional info such as the change cause (section to specify the benefits of the change execution), as well as the consequences of not applying it.
+You can also input additional info, such as the change cause (section to specify the benefits of the change execution), as well as the consequences of not applying it.

 In the Risk field, you can indicate the degree of risk from applying the change, from 1 (serious) to 4 (low).

-IBM Control Desk also allows you to back the change with various additional information such as failure probability, urgency, priority, and impact.
+IBM Control Desk also allows you to back the change with various additional information, such as failure probability, urgency, priority, and impact.

 Problem management should help you understand the causes of incidents and find ways to avoid them in the future.
 A small and rare incident is eliminated by the incident management team very quickly.
 Often, there is no point in allocating resources to solve the problem that has caused such incidents.
 Nevertheless, if the incident is regular and has a big effect on the service operation, the problem management team should look into the issue and solve it.

 How can Jira Service Desk help you overcome this challenge?
-The workflow template has all the necessary functionality for identifying, tracking and finding solutions to a problem.
+The workflow template has all the necessary functionality for identifying, tracking, and finding solutions to a problem.
 The service desk agents can use it to create new tickets.
 Later, the workflow template can be adapted to specific business needs.
 It is recommended that you use the standard workflow for problem management.

 Due to Confluence integration, you will be able to connect the Service Desk with the knowledge base.
-For example, you can create a special page in the knowledge base that will contain all known problems — records, resolutions, etc. This will further help the agents find solutions to the emerging incidents faster.
-As in all previous examples, interaction with Confluence allows you to reduce the number of recurring incidents and the time needed to restore operations.
+For example, you can create a special page in the knowledge base that will contain all known problems — records, resolutions, etc. This will further help the agents find solutions to emerging incidents faster.
+As in all previous examples, integration with Confluence allows you to reduce the number of recurring incidents and the time needed to restore operations.

 It offers a convenient working environment with many tabs to specify various information.
-Tickets are backed with actions and procedures, so that you can view them anytime.
+Tickets are backed with actions and procedures so that you can view them anytime.
 Once you have found a solution, you add it to the problem ticket and mark the issue as a known error.
 If the solution to the problem involves creating a request for service or work order, you can create them directly from the problem ticket.

 Distinctive features of both tools